githubFeature/friction/CONTRIBUTING.md

 ## Adding Checks
   1. Research the files (or folders) you are going to check for.
 Are they commonly used in other open source projects?
   2. Create a [new issue](https://github.com/rafalchmiel/friction/issues/new) and describe the *checks* you want to add.
 Why should they be added?
 Are they good practice?
 If so, why?
-How does they decrease contributor friction?
+How do they decrease contributor friction?
   3. After discussing the *checks* with us, implement them (and follow the above contributing guide).

 ## Versioning